Renters' Insurance Overview

 The following limitations are placed on cancellations of renter's policies:

-The insured cares for more children than allowed by law;
+The insured cares for more children than allowed by law.

 A nonrenewal is the termination of an insurance policy at its normal expiration date.

-The following limitations are placed on nonrenewals of renter's policies:
+The following limitations are placed on nonrenewals:

-The insured cares for more children than allowed by law;
+The insured cares for more children than allowed by law.

 The insured fails to comply with the daycare licensure and registration requirements; or

-A renewal policy, which includes the addition of optional coverage that increases the premium to a policyholder, may not use the "Notice of Change in Policy Terms" to add the optional coverage to the policy unless the policyholder affirmatively indicates to the insurance company or agent that they approve the addition of the optional coverage.
+A renewal policy, which includes the addition of optional coverage that increases the premium to a policyholder, may not use the "Notice of Change in Policy Terms" to add the optional coverage to the policy unless the policyholder affirmatively indicates to the insurer or agent that they approve the addition of the optional coverage.
 Optional coverage is defined as the addition of new insurance coverage that has not previously been requested or approved by the policyholder.

 Although not required, proof of mailing or registered mailing through the US Postal Service of the "Notice of Change in Policy Terms" to the named insured at the address shown in the policy is sufficient proof of notice.